isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 A cluster with a whitebox load-balancer contain more than one nodes for the API and a load-balancer we can parametrize to verify the current state of the SLA on requests.
 Based on the state, the balancer can deny or allow the service.
+The balancer is only responsible for checking SLA status, all metrices information gathered in the service node.

 ![Figure 4](images/blackbox-deployment.svg "Figure 4.
 Cluster with blackbox load-balancer deployment.")